Policies and Procedures

 - Penalties for Academic Dishonesty in Course Work

-A student who is found guilty of a first offense will typically be given a Q grade for the course, signifying that he or she has committed an act of academic dishonesty.
+A student who is found guilty of a first offense will have an academic dishonesty guilty notation on their record and will typically be given a Q grade for the course, signifying that he or she has committed an act of academic dishonesty.
 The Q is computed in the student's GPA as an F. Except where the Judiciary Committee specifies otherwise; the Q grade is removed and replaced with the earned grade including any penalty assigned by the instructor and the AJC when the student completes a non-credit academic integrity course (called “the Q course”).